A Digital Nomad Guide to Sharm El Sheikh

 If you’d like to get a taste of these, there is a chain of Egyptian restaurants called ‘El Masrien’ which translates to ‘the Egyptians’.
 There are 3 restaurants in Sharm El Sheikh and they also have a delivery service.
 You can have a meal here between 5 – 10 USD.

 Another option for Egyptian food is Abu Ali, another chain where you’ll find fast food such as shoarma and savory crepes.
 The food here costs around 2.50 USD per dish.

-For fish and seafood, I can recommend Fares, they have amazing seafood soup and shrimps.
-There’s one in Mercato, one in Old Market and one in Genena mall.
+For fish and seafood, I can recommend Fares, they have amazing seafood soup and shrimp.
+There’s one in Mercato, one in Old Market and one in Genena Mall.
 The one in Old Market gets very busy so you’ll probably have to wait for a table.
 The other two locations tend to be less crowded.

 Sharm El Sheikh Nightlife